Data Study • December 2024

 Understanding the AI Salary Premium

 The salary gap between AI-focused and traditional development roles stems from a fundamental supply-demand imbalance.
-According to BLS data, the entire AI/ML workforce numbers just 272,000 workers—only 15% the size of the 1.76 million traditional developers.
+According to BLS data, the entire AI/ML workforce numbers just 272,000 workers, only 15% the size of the 1.76 million traditional developers.
 This scarcity, combined with explosive demand for AI capabilities, creates sustained upward pressure on compensation.

-Our analysis compared two role categories: AI/ML Roles (Data Scientists SOC 15-2051 and Computer & Information Research Scientists SOC 15-1221) against Traditional Development (Software Developers SOC 15-1252 and Computer Programmers SOC 15-1251).
+The comparison uses two role categories: AI/ML Roles (Data Scientists SOC 15-2051 and Computer & Information Research Scientists SOC 15-1221) against Traditional Development (Software Developers SOC 15-1252 and Computer Programmers SOC 15-1251).
 The methodology uses simple averages of median salaries within each category.

 AI/ML vs Traditional Development: The 10% Premium